isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 The basic technique for preventing leaks is to have every resource owned by a resource handle with a suitable destructor.
 A checker can find "naked `new`s".
 Given a list of C-style allocation functions (e.g., `fopen()`), a checker can also find uses that are not managed by a resource handle.
 In general, "naked pointers" can be viewed with suspicion, flagged, and/or analyzed.
-A a complete list of resources cannot be generated without human input (the definition of "a resource" is necessarily too general), but a tool can be "parameterized" with a resource list.
+A complete list of resources cannot be generated without human input (the definition of "a resource" is necessarily too general), but a tool can be "parameterized" with a resource list.

-### <a name="Cr-never"></a> Never throw while holding a resource not owned by a handle
+### <a name="Cr-never"></a>Never throw while holding a resource not owned by a handle

 ##### Reason